Celebrating Mother’s Day at home together

 Craft something unique

 Whether it’s a collage, finger painting or a heartfelt card, a homemade craft shows that you’ve put the time and effort into making something special for Mom.
-This is a great opportunity to spend some quality time with children, while they explore their creative side.
-Ask them what they want to make, what colors they want to use or how they want to surprise Mom with their creation!
+This is a great opportunity to spend some quality time with the kids as they explore their creative side.
+Ask them what they want to make, what colors they want to use or how they want to surprise Mom with their creation.

 Cook a meal at home